 nib Travel plans offer travel insurance cover for more than 40 existing medical conditions, but you should be aware that there are conditions attached to these which you will need to meet in order for them to be covered.

-And if you have an existing medical condition that isn’t automatically covered, you can apply to add the condition as a ‘Specified medical condition’ (Not available on the Essentials Plan).
+And if you have an existing medical condition that isn’t automatically covered, you can apply to add the condition as a ‘Specified medical condition’ for an additional premium (Not available on the Essentials Plan).

 Simply put it is a condition that, at the time you bought the travel insurance policy, you or a reasonable person in your situation should have known existed.
 This includes conditions for which you may not be diagnosed but have been experiencing symptoms.